 With those caveats under consideration, it’s worth reviewing the different situations where it makes sense to choose one approach over the other.

 Picking and choosing

-When to use full native
+When to use native app development

 - You have the resources and processes available to support the logistical demands of running two mobile development streams and keeping them in sync.